 Some blocks can be swapped for related types.
 For example, you can change a Paragraph to a Heading very easily.

 To change the Paragraph to a Heading block, click the paragraph symbol in the menubar immediately above the paragraph you want to change.

 To create your page, just keep adding blocks until you’re done.

 #3.
 Save and Publish

-The second, Block, contains information about the block that’s currently highlighted.
+The second tab, Block, contains information about the block that’s currently highlighted.

-Click the Document tab to see your document’s current status (published, draft, etc.), or move it to the trash.
+Click the Page tab to see your document’s current status (published, draft, etc.), or move it to the trash.

-Once you’re satisfied with your new post or page, you can publish it immediately by clicking the big blue Publish button at the top of the page, or schedule publication within the Document menu.
+Once you’re satisfied with your new post or page, you can publish it immediately by clicking the big blue Publish button at the top of the page, or schedule publication within the Status & visibility section of the Page or Post menu.

-So there you have it — adding a new WordPress post using the Gutenberg editor in three easy steps.
+So there you have it — you can add a new WordPress post using the Gutenberg editor in three easy steps.